-- 25.1 The Council of Governors at a general meeting of the Council of Governors shall appoint one of the Non-Executive Directors as a Deputy Chair. - 25.2 The Deputy Chair shall be appointed for a term of 3 years and shall be eligible for re-appointment at the end of that term but may not serve as Deputy Chairfor more than a total of 6 years.
+- 25.1 The Board of Directors shall appoint one of the Non-Executive Directors as a Deputy Chair.
+The Deputy Chair will also be Deputy Chair of the Council of Governors. - 25.2 The Deputy Chair shall be appointed for a term of 3 years and shall be eligible for re-appointment at the end of that term but may not serve as Deputy Chair for more than a total of 6 years.